 Driving to Canada in a financed vehicle places no additional restrictions.
 As long as all legalities are met, you’re free to drive into and through Canada with no issues.
 You do not need to contact or notify your lender of your travel plans.

 Can I Drive My Leased Car to Canada?

 Similar to a financed car, there are no restrictions placed upon a leased car going to Canada.
 However, one should note that most leases will have restrictions on how many miles can be placed on the vehicle within your contractual agreement.
-When planning a road trip to Canada in a leased vehicle, keep your allocated milage in mind.
+When planning a road trip to Canada in a leased vehicle, keep your allocated mileage in mind.